8 posts tagged with "C++"

 Doing syscalls by hand

-In this blog post we’re going to take a stab at implementing syscalls by hand.
-There really is no advantage doing this, it’s just fun to learn the intrinsics of Linux; we’re going to discuss user- and kernel space and finally get our hands dirty with some assembly.
+In this blog post we're going to take a stab at implementing syscalls by hand.
+There really is no advantage doing this, it's just fun to learn the intrinsics of Linux; we're going to discuss user- and kernel space and finally get our hands dirty with some assembly.
+This blog post is Linux centric, and exclusively deals with x64.
+I try to provide links for further information, but just be aware of that.
 What are syscalls?
-If you’ve ever written a program, chances are that you have already used…
+If you've ever written a program, chances are that you have already used s

 • 28 Mar 2022/ C++